HugoSoub/jaffle-shop_test/README.md

 - `No fork` of the jaffle-shop repo: this project is based on a clone with its Git history removed.
 - `Python 3.11` chosen for stability and compatibility with dbt 1.8. (https://devguide.python.org/versions/)
 - Sensitive credentials must never be committed: always use `.env`.
+- Remove subfolders named `static` and `workflow` in `.github` folder, which are no longer needed for our exercise.